ipfabric/docs/docs/System_Administration/boot_wizard/index.md

 ## Documentation

-To see more command options, login and run `nimpee-net-config -h`.
+To see more command options, log in and run `nimpee-net-config -h`.

 ```shell
 osadmin@ipfabric:~# nimpee-net-config -h